Caulfield Grammar School: Post WWII history

-Caulfield Grammar School now has over 3,000 students throughout its three-day campuses.
-It is the only Melbourne-based school in the APS to provide boarding for both boys and girls, with nearly 100 boarding students from rural Australia, Melbourne and overseas.

 The school is a member of the Associated Public Schools of Victoria (APS), and is affiliated with the Headmasters' and Headmistresses' Conference, the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association, and the Association of Independent Schools of Victoria (AISV).

 Yarra Junction Campus

 In 1947, a country centre opened at Yarra Junction on land donated by the Cuming family.
 Cuming House was the first outdoor education campus for an Australian school, set in the Australian bush and close to the Yarra River.
 The Yarra Junction Campus today allows students to live in sustainable eco-cabins with rainwater tanks and solar power technology.
 The Earth Studies Centre, Wadambawilam (Aboriginal term for 'learning place'), operates on wind and solar power, and uses many environmentally sound practices to teach students about long-term environmental sustainability.
 Also on campus is a commercial dairy which produces over 1 million litres of milk annually.
 On United Nations World Environment Day 2001 the Yarra Junction Campus won an award for Best School Based Environment Project for its energy-saving eco-cabins project.